neams-th-coe/cardinal/doc/content/source/problems/NekRSProblem.md

 If `boundary` was specified on [NekRSMesh](/mesh/NekRSMesh.md), then a heat flux (stored in the variable `avg_flux`) and the total heat flux integral over the boundary for normalization (stored in the postprocessor `flux_integral`) are sent to NekRS.
-The heat flux is written into the first "slot" of a NekRS scratch space array, `nrs->usrwrk` by Cardinal.
+The heat flux is written into the first "slot" of a NekRS scratch space array (`nrs->usrwrk`) by Cardinal.
 Then, all that is required to use a heat flux transferred by MOOSE is to apply it in the `scalarNeumannConditions` [!ac](OCCA) boundary condition.
 Below, `bc->wrk` is the same as `nrs->o_usrwrk`, or the scratch space on the